venerguevarra/pravita-hub-app/README.md

 - Tenant-based theming for Hub using DS tokens
 - Central auth and navigation components
 - CI checks (lint, tests) on push / PR

----

-Made to consume the Pravita React Design System and act as the main UI shell for Pravita products.